Rachel Naomi Remen

 [music: “Hem” by Tvärvägen]

-Ms. Tippett: I’m Krista Tippett and this is On Being.
-Today with Dr. Rachel Naomi Remen.
+Tippett: I’m Krista Tippett, and this is On Being, today with Dr. Rachel Naomi Remen.

-Ms. Tippett: Something that I found interesting when you write about working with physicians — you try to make them comfortable with loss and to understand that as a part of their jobs, their lives, their working lives.
+Something that I found interesting, when you write about working with physicians — that you try to make them comfortable with loss and to understand that as a part of their jobs, their lives, their working lives.
 But again, you’re talking about physicians, but you end up making interesting observations that apply to all the rest of us, about loss.
 Talk to me about what you’ve learned about loss.

-Ms. Tippett: Well, alright then.
-Here’s the sentence that I wrote down: “The way we deal with loss shapes our capacity to be present to life more than anything else.
+Tippett: Here’s the sentence that I wrote down: “The way we deal with loss shapes our capacity to be present to life more than anything else.
 The way we protect ourselves from loss may be the way in which we distance ourselves from life.”

 Dr. Remen: I think this is absolutely correct.

-Ms. Tippett: Again, it takes me back to how we began talking about the power of stories in human lives, and your analogy that the stories are the flesh we put on the bones of the facts about our lives.
-I think it’s so powerful just to think about this obvious fact, but again one of these obvious facts we don’t name very often, that loss is not just catastrophic death.
-There are many different kinds of losses in our lives all the time, and then this kind of stunning idea that you bring forth that the way we deal with those losses, large and small, can really help or get in the way of the way we deal with the rest of our lives, with what we have.
-Not just what we’ve lost.
+Tippett: Again, it takes me back to how we began, talking about the power of stories in human lives, and your analogy that the stories are the flesh we put on the bones of the facts about our lives.
+And I also hear — I think it’s so powerful just to think about this obvious fact, but again, one of these obvious facts we don’t name very often — that loss is not just catastrophic death; that there are many different kinds of losses in our lives all the time, and then this kind of stunning idea that you bring forth: that the way we deal with those losses, large and small, can really help or get in the way of the way we deal with the rest of our lives — with what we have, not just what we’ve lost.